“Your church’s online presence must become more visual.”

 If you don’t know Instagram, it’s time the two of you met.
 At its core, Instagram is about sharing pictures with a minimal amount of text.
 Friends can like or comment on photos.
-It’s like taking Facebook and removing everything but the pictures.
-(It’s worth noting that Facebook owns Instagram, although it’s still functioning as a separate project.)
+It’s like Facebook if you removed everything but the pictures.
+(It’s worth noting that Facebook owns Instagram, although it functions as a separate project.)

 The right image can say more than a block of text.
 Some cliché experts would even suggest that it’s more powerful than 1000 words.
-The web isn’t an epic novel.
+A website shouldn’t be an epic novel.
 People who come to your website aren’t looking for a complex narrative.
 They want to find the information they’re looking for, and they want to find it quickly.

 Yes, quality writing still matters.
 Being creative with the words you use makes your website stand out.
 But think about how images could replace some of the things you write—because your words become even more powerful if there are fewer of them on a page.

 This is an updated article originally published by Jerod Clark, Church Juice’s founding producer, in 2012.